iRemotech

 iOS support No No real iOS Yes

-When a cloud phone is the better alternative
+When a cloud phone maps more cleanly to the workload

-A cloud phone is usually the better alternative when:
+A cloud phone is usually the cleaner fit when:

 • the app is the real operating surface,